jonathanforking/fling-swipe/README.md

 # fling-swipe

-This is a small and self-contained implementation of the 'swipe' gesture.
+This is a small and self-contained typescript implementation of the 'swipe' gesture.
 It also features 'fling' support, which triggers registered callbacks when the cursor movement meets a speed threshold (rather than distance).

-This library is intentionally kept simple and might not be as feature-rich as alternatives.
-It can still be pretty useful if it fits your use-case, due to its performance and configurability.

 ## Installation